bentonlake/personal-website/README.md

 # Personal Website
 The codebase of my personal website.
 Written in Next.JS and deployed automatically to Google Cloud Run as a docker container.
-Container is then connected to the domain [bentonlake.dev](www.bentonlake.dev) via Firebase Hosting.
+The container is then connected to the domain [bentonlake.dev](https://www.bentonlake.dev) via Firebase Hosting.